eugenia1984/english/glossary.md

 - **To revoke** means to officially cancel or take back a decision, right, or permission.
 For example, ``The administrator may revoke access if rules are broken``.

 - **to ring** refers to the action of making a sound, particularly a clear resonant sound.
 It's commonly used to describe the sound made by bells, telephones, or alarms.
 For example: ``The phone will ring at 9 AM to remind me of the meeting``, meaning: indicates the phone making a sound.
 I wake up when my alarm clock rings. (describes the alarm making a sound to wake someone up)

 - **To see new faces joining the team**: is often used in a professional or group setting.
 It means that someone is happy or pleased to welcome new members to a group or team.
 New faces is a friendly way to refer to new people or members.

 - **To set deadlines** means deciding on the time by which tasks need to be completed.
 For example: ``Setting deadlines for each task ensures that the project stays on schedule``.

+- **to skip** means to not do or not include something that you usually do or that should be done.

 - **to think**: is used to express an opinion or belief about something.
 It is what you do with your mind when you consider or have an opinion on something.